 The Levitical Sacrifice and Christ’s Perpetual Sacrifice in the Letter to the Hebrews

-The Byzantine Eucharistic sacrifice resembles the Levitical sacrifice, which in turn is depicted in the Letter to the Hebrews, where Christ is described as performing the perpetual sacrifice in the order of Melchizedek at the right hand of God (Heb 7.3).
+The Byzantine Eucharistic sacrifice resembles the Levitical sacrifice, which in turn is depicted in the Letter to the Hebrews, where the risen Christ is described as performing the perpetual sacrifice in the order of Melchizedek at the right hand of God (Heb 7.3).

 The Levitical sacrifice involves the movement of bringing the offering(s) from the outer altar, through the altar of incense in the shrine in the middle of the Tabernacle, and finally to the Holy of Holies (Adytum), where the ark is located behind the curtain (Lev 14 and 16; Moffitt 2022: 164).
 See Milgrom’s Figure 1 in Prothesis.

 In the Letter to the Hebrews, the similar movement that Christ makes is depicted in the curious expression, “through heavens” (note the plural): “… we have a great high priest who has passed through the heavens…” (Heb 4.14, 8.1-5).
-According to David M. Moffitt, Christ, the High Priest, passing “through heavens” indicates the movement of the Levitical high priest moving from the outer altar to the inner shrine and on to the Holy of Holies to offer the sacrifice on the Day of Purification/Atonement (Moffitt 2022: 36).
+According to David M. Moffitt, Christ, the High Priest, passing “through heavens” indicates the movement of the Levitical high priest proceeding from the outer altar to the inner shrine and on to the Holy of Holies to offer the sacrifice on the Day of Purification/Atonement (Moffitt 2022: 36).

 Sacrifice thus means offering, bringing the offering (προσφέρω).
-Slaughter is not the essential part of sacrifice.
-In the Levitical sacrifice, slaughter took place away from the outer alter.
-On the Day of Purification/Atonement (Yom Kipper), furthermore, one of the two goats (usually mistranslated as ‘scapegoat’) is release to the wilderness (“to Azazel,” the area of the demon), bearing the sins of Israel (Lev 16.6-10).
+Slaughter is not the essential part of sacrifice, as it is in Ancient Greek religion.
+In the Levitical sacrifice, in contrast, slaughter took place away from the outer alter.
+On the Day of Purification/Atonement (Yom Kipper), furthermore, one of the two goats (usually mistranslated as ‘scapegoat’) is release to the wilderness (“to Azazel,” the wilderness of the demon), bearing the sins of Israel (Lev 16.6-10).
 See Moffitt, 2022: 169 (“… the slaughter was not an act that occurred upon any of the altars”) and Milgrom, 1991: 1044 (“… the live goat has nothing to do with the sanctuary’s impurities but, as the text [Lev 16.10, 22] emphatically and unambiguously states, it deals with … ‘iniquities’ [of the people]—the cause of the sanctuary’s impurities, all of Israel’s sins, ritual and moral alike, of priests and laity alike”).
-In short, for the sins of Israel, including that of the priests, the goat was sent away alive after their sins were transferred onto the goat by Aaron’s laying of hand (Lev 16.10).
-Only then, the High Priest can perform the purgation of “the adytum, the Tent of Meeting, and the altar,” as prescribed in Lev.
-16.14-20, by sprinkling the blood on the appropriate places.
-Here, moreover, the blood functions as the cleansing agent.
-It has apotropaic effects, as in Exodus 12.
-The remains of the animal slaughtered to draw blood were not sacrificed on the altar but discarded “outside the camp” to be burnt by the High Priest’s assistants (Lev 16.27).
-See Jacob Milgrom’s new translation of Lev 16.1-34.

-Milgrom, again, comments: “the biblical rite [Lev 16.6-10] has naught to do with the notions of offering or substitution…” (1991: 1074; cf., 1076, 1078).
+Milgrom, further, comments: “the biblical rite [Lev 16.6-10] has naught to do with the notions of offering or substitution…” (1991: 1074; cf., 1076, 1078).
 The passage (Lev 16.6-10) prescribes how and the manner in which the high priest is to make the purification offering on the Day of Purification/Atonement.
 Slaughter is not part of the purification ritual (of sprinkling blood), nor is it part of the burnt offerings made on the outer altar (because immolation takes place away from the altar).
 (In the Holy of holies, there was no altar but the Ark.)

-The word ‘atonement’ is one of the English words that William Tyndale (d.
-1536) invented in the early 16th century (1505-15).
-Shakespeare (d.
-1616) followed suit in similar fashion to invent some more English words.
-The term ‘atonement’ is useful, however, only to refer to ‘purification’ or, by inference, ‘repentance.’
 The term ‘expiate’ derives its meaning from ‘atonement,’ as it is defined to mean ‘to atone for;’ and as such its origin is later (1585).

 The idea of sacrifice as ‘substitution,’ however, appears in the description of the Suffering Servant in Isaiah 52-53: